apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Number of Commit Processor worker threads.
 If configured with 0 worker threads, the main thread will process the request directly.
 The default value is the number of cpu cores.

+* *zookeeper.commitProcessor.maxReadBatchSize* :
+    (Java system property only: **zookeeper.commitProcessor.maxReadBatchSize**)
+    Max number of reads to process from queuedRequests before switching to processing commits.
+    If the value < 0 (default), we switch whenever we have a local write, and pending commits.
+    A high read batch size will delay commit processing, causing stale data to be served.

+* *zookeeper.commitProcessor.maxCommitBatchSize* :
+    (Java system property only: **zookeeper.commitProcessor.maxCommitBatchSize**)
+    Max number of commits to process before processing reads.
+We will try to process as many remote/local commits as we can till we reach this count.
+A high commit batch size will delay reads while processing more commits.
+A low commit batch size will favor reads.
+    Default is "1".

 * *znode.container.checkIntervalMs* :
     (Java system property only)
     **New in 3.6.0:** The